abhiramadamas/PPB_Task-8_FirebaseAuth/README.md

 # Firebase Auth

 A mobile app for authentication using Firebase and Flutter.
-This project is designed to fulfill a task requirement for Mobile Application Programming Classs
+This project is designed to fulfill a task requirement for Mobile Application Programming Class

 - Name: Muhammad Damas Abhirama
 - NRP: 5025201271